verpeteren/evolution_original/README.md

 * PI: std::f32::consts::PI
 * E: std::f32::consts::E
-* Width: the 'width' of the image; Either a default or set via the '--width' command line parameter.
+* Width: the `width` of the image; Either a default or set via the `--width` command line parameter.
-* Height: the 'height' of the image; Either a default or set via the '--height' command line parameter.
+* Height: the `height` of the image; Either a default or set via the `--height` command line parameter.

 #### X, Y, T